jronallo/iiif-image/readme.md

 informer.inform(info_cb)
 ```

+## CLI

+A CLI is provided to create a derivative image from IIIF parameters and source image.

+`iiif --help` and see usage.

+TODO: The goal of the CLI is to eventually allow creating images for Level 0 compliance with the IIIF Image API.
+It will also be able to be used to warm the info.json and image cache.
+This could be used even with a dynamic image server for the most frequently delivered image size, say the search results page thumbnail.

 ## Compliance

 The goal is to have `iiif-image` be compliant with all levels of [version 2.1](http://iiif.io/api/image/2.1/compliance/) of the API.
 It is not there yet.
 The following is what I believe to be the current compliance level.